MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiremovedevice.md

 The caller of <b>SetupDiRemoveDevice</b> must be a member of the Administrators group.

 <div class="alert"><b>Note</b>  Only a <a href="https://msdn.microsoft.com/ac439eb8-b491-4215-877d-5ee177fbdb39">class installer</a> should call <b>SetupDiRemoveDevice </b>and only in those situations where the class installer must perform device removal operations after <b>SetupDiRemoveDevice </b>completes the default device removal operation.
 In such situations, the class installer must directly call <b>SetupDiRemoveDevice</b> when the installer processes a DIF_REMOVE request.
-For more information about calling the default handler, see <a href="https://msdn.microsoft.com/library/Ff537868(v=VS.85).aspx">Calling Default DIF Code Handlers</a>. </div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>. </div>
 <div> </div>